Adaptive Schools Seminar

 For more information about Adaptive Schools and the Thinking Collaborative, please CLICK HERE or view the brief video located below.

 - An increased capacity to initiate, develop and sustain high functioning groups

-- Understandings of when and how to engage groups in dialogue and discussion, using the skills of Norms of Collaboration
+- Understandings of when and how to engage groups in dialogue and discussion, the limitations, forms and values of each

 - Skills to move groups beyond consensus to common focus